bressler1995/TOPS-Website-Front-End/readme.md

 Social links are handled by the **“\_config.yml”** in the **root directory** which is also written in YAML.
 Scrolling down within this file, you will see the social section.

-**The editing of Social Links is only intended for members of TOPS.**
+**The editing of Social Links is only intended for use by TOPS internally.
+Pull requests outside of this will be rejected.**

 <img src="./assets/img/documentation/image14.jpg" style="width:350px;height:auto;" />